-Through the number of experiments this lab conducted we learned that S. Aureus uses its phages through a process of autotransduction to receive antibiotic resistance from phage susceptible targets.
+Through the number of experiments this lab conducted we learned that S. aureus uses its phages through a process of autotransduction to receive antibiotic resistance from phage susceptible targets.
 The team also demonstrated that lysogenic hosts are immune to phage attack when they are carrying similar phages and that the phage can then inject genetic material into the lysogenic host without causing the host to lyse.
-The S. Aureus cells can also use phages as biological weapons in which they send out to lyse competitor cells.
-The results from the experiments conducted are not only important to S. Aurues, as it has been demonstrated by other scientists that similar tests using other bacterial types yield similar results.
-For example, an experiment conducted by Zinder and Lederburg demonstrated that this same process of transducing particles entering lysogenic cells can occur in Salmonella.
-This shows that autotransduction is not unique to S. Aureus and further tests can be conducted on a variety of bacterial types to determine if they too use autotransduction as a form of defense.
+The S. aureus cells can also use phages as biological weapons which they send out to lyse competitor cells.
+The results from the experiments conducted are not only important to S. aureus, as it has been demonstrated by other scientists that similar tests using other bacterial types yield similar results.
+For example, an experiment conducted by Zinder and Lederberg demonstrated that this same process of transducing particles entering lysogenic cells can occur in Salmonella.
+This shows that autotransduction is not unique to S. aureus and further tests can be conducted on a variety of bacterial types to determine if they too use autotransduction as a form of defense.
 The more we know about the transfer of resistance the more we can combat its spread in the future.
 We may also be able to use phages against the cells themselves to treat infections.
 More research will need to be accomplished to determine the extent of the use of phages in other types of bacteria and in which situations these phages can be used to our advantage in future treatments.

 References